jfrog/jfrog-pipelines/README.md

 # JFrog Pipelines

+> [!NOTE]
+> **JFrog Pipelines Deprecation Notice**
+> JFrog Pipelines is in sunset mode and will reach end-of-life on May 1, 2026.
+This product will no longer receive feature updates during the sunset and will be unavailable as of the EoL date.
+> For more information on timelines, see [https://jfrog.com/help/r/jfrog-release-information/deprecations-in-process](JFrog Platform Deprecations).

 This document contains -
 - All the open source Pipelines artifacts like `templates`, `tasks` & `extensions`.
 - Easy to get started samples.